 ("Why should we be beggars with the ballot in our hand?"- Liberal campaign song, General Election of January 1910.)

 This article is an analytic narrative of an episode in British political history that is well known to historians but curiously overlooked by political scientists, namely the successful obstruction of the elected Liberal governments of the United Kingdom by the unelected House of Lords and the unelected kings Edward VII and George V, between 1906 and 1914.
 In particular, we draw upon primary archival research along with the secondary literature to examine then Chancellor of the Exchequer David Lloyd George's attempt to introduce land value taxation and the factors which led to its demise.
-[This] article … shows that the United Kingdom is a paradigm case of a low-n veto player regime, which should mean (but in this case did not) that the elected government gets its way.

 Britain is a paradigm low-n veto player regime.
 Seven features of its modern constitution combine to produce this by ensuring that normally there is no veto player apart from the governing party and its ministers.
 They are: